Update on 17 Jan, 2023

 Private Pilot License: It is a one-year training course.

 Commercial Pilot License: The duration of this course is 3 years.

 Defence Pilot License: The duration of this course is 3 years.

 Eligibility to Become Pilot:

 One of the main eligibility criteria for becoming a pilot is a candidate should be qualified 10+2 with Physics and mathematics.
 If anyone with Commerce or Arts background is passionate about flying aircraft and wants to become a pilot then he/she can pursue his/her dream.

 Most of the flying schools provide a Schooling Programme with such aspirants, who approve candidates to fulfill their dream.

 Under the Schooling Programme, the commerce/arts students are asked to enroll themself in a Distance Education course which is conducted by NIOS (National Institute of Open Learning).
 Under distance course, students will be doing his/her 10+2 schooling with Science stream subjects like Physics and mathematics.
 These programs are recognized by the government also, thus it completes the eligibility of main subjects physics and mathematics by NIOS.
 After completing your course with NIOS candidates can go further and join the flying school.

-Candidate must be aware of job opportunities he/she has after completing the course.
+The candidate must be aware of the job opportunities he/she has after completing the course.
 A pilot should know about the employment areas where they have an opportunity to get a job.
 Here we have listed some Employment Opportunities for Pilots.

 Starting level (in INR) per annum